Field Recorder Days

 For details on start/finish times, meeting points, getting to the event, toilets and any other event-specific information, please check your booking confirmation email and/or event reminder emails.

-For details of what to bring with you and guidance on submitting biological records, check out our Info For Field Recorder Day Attendees page.
+For details of what to bring with you and guidance on submitting biological records, please see our Info For Field Recorder Day Attendees page.

-If you have any questions unanswered by the above information, please don’t hesitate to get in touch via emailing info@biologicalrecording.co.uk
+If you have any questions unanswered by the above information, please get in touch via email to info@biologicalrecording.co.uk

 Pollinator Field Recorder Day at Tolworth Court Farm (May 2024)